BjornWilliams/DocsVersaTul/docs/source/configuration.rst

         public string Property3 => Get<string>();
     }

-    //configuration settings - This can be from any source e.g app.setting.json, app.config ...
+    // configuration settings - This can be from any source e.g app.setting.json,
+    // app.config ...
     var configSettings = new ConfigSettings
     {
         { "Property1", 100 },